javirivera123/2017-spr-arch-project3-arch1_finalproject/pongGame/README.md

 - score points by hitting the other players wall
 - game ends at 5 points

-#Getting Started
+#How to make

+-Download all project files in the repository
+-Run 'make' commands when outside of '/pongGame/' directory

+#How to Run

-All you need to do is powerup and the game is started
+-All you need to do is powerup and the game is started

  - Switch 0 and 1 is for Player 1
  - Switch 2 and 3 are for Player 2

+#How to Compile

+Tyoe 'make load' when inside '/pongGame' directory